billsaysthis/AjaxBoxLogin/README.md

-# TStyleLogin
+# AjaxBoxLogin

 THIS IS WAY PRE-ALPHA AND DOES NOT WORK YET

-TStyleLogin is a small gem that generates the Rails 3 view partial, stylesheet and javascript needed to have a Twitter-style AJAX login box on your app's pages.
+AjaxBoxLogin is a small gem that generates the Rails 3 view partial, stylesheet and javascript needed to have a Twitter-style AJAX login box on your app's pages.
 View can be generated as either ERB or HAML and with HAML you get SCSS instead of SASS for the stylesheet.

-TStyleLogin is not compatible with versions of Rails before 3.0.
+AjaxBoxLogin is not compatible with versions of Rails before 3.0.
 Patches that add such support will be considered.

 ## Setup

 Installs as a gem

-    gem install tstyle-login
+    gem install ajaxbox-login

 ## Usage

-Invoke the tstylelogin generator
+Invoke the ajaxboxlogin generator

-    tstylelogin gen {view_type} {view_path} {javascript_lib}
+    ajaxboxlogin gen {view_type} {view_path} {javascript_lib}
-    tstylelogin gen erb shared jquery      => generates ERB/CSS files, dependent on jQuery, with the partial in app/views/shared tstylelogin gen haml layouts prototype => generates HAML/SCSS files, dependent on PrototypeJS, with the partial in app/views/layouts
+    ajaxboxlogin gen erb shared jquery      => generates ERB/CSS files, dependent on jQuery, with the partial in app/views/shared ajaxboxlogin gen haml layouts prototype => generates HAML/SCSS files, dependent on PrototypeJS, with the partial in app/views/layouts

 ### Options
 * view_type is a string naming the template system to use, currently valid values are 'erb' and 'haml'